 What is interesting about the video game industry is that it has been evolving towards movies.
 What once used to be hackneyed and formulaic, video game plots have grown from the standard “defeat the minions, destroy the boss, save the princess” to games with some amount of depth and plot.
-And while this isn’t always the case, the graphical fidelity of some games’ cut scenes rivals the impressive CGI of a summer blockbuster.
-Even though there have been multiple failures in trying to adapt video games to the big screen (let us please forget Super Mario Bros. and Double Dragon), occasionally there comes a movie that takes the settings and characters from a video game and puts them in an arrangement that is at least entertaining to watch, if nothing else.
-Considering the rate at which certain franchises are being made into films, it’s only a matter of time before we see some truly great adaptations based on some great video game franchises.
+While this isn’t always the case, the graphical fidelity of some games’ cut scenes rivals the impressive CGI of a summer blockbuster.
+Even though there have been multiple failures in trying to adapt video games to the big screen (let us please forget Super Mario Bros.
+(1993) and Double Dragon (1994)), occasionally there comes a movie that takes the settings and characters from a video game and puts them in an arrangement that is at least entertaining to watch, if nothing else.
+Considering the rate at which certain franchises are being made into films, it’s only a matter of time before we see some truly great adaptations based on some excellent video game franchises.
 But for now, this week’s two films examine some gems in what can be a disappointing field of video game adaptations.

 Prince of Persia: The Sands of Time